J1149/j1149.github.io/developers/pai_core_apis/generate.md

 - n: "Maxtries"
   t: "number (int)"
   p: "Optional<br>(0 or 1)"
-  d: "The maximum number of iterations that are tried to create the requested number of PAIs.
+  d: "The maximum number of iterations that are tried to create the requested number of blocks.
 Default is `1000000`"

 {% enditemplate %}